chipsalliance/chisel/docs/src/explanations/properties.md

 references, collects them into a list, and outputs the list so it will be exposed to the outside.

+While it is not required to use the `Definition` API to define a `Class`, this is the "safe" API, with support in Chisel for working with `Definition`s and `Instance`s of a `Class`.
+There is also an "unsafe" API.
+See `DynamicObject` for more information.

 To illustrate what this example generates, here is a listing of the FIRRTL:

 ```